HariBalaji96/Pizza-Order-Management/README.md

   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/react/react-original.svg" height="40" alt="reactjs logo"  />
   <img width="12" />

-#### This application simulates a pizza restaurant behavior.
-From taking orders to making the order ready.
-Below are the functionalities of the application

-##### 1. Placing a pizza order (simulate through a form) - add a form from which pizza can be configured & ordered with following options
+##### Placing a pizza order (simulate through a form) - add a form from which pizza can be configured & ordered with following options

-Types : - Veg, Non-Veg
+1. Types : - Veg, Non-Veg
-Size : - Large, Medium, Small
+2. Size : - Large, Medium, Small
-Base : - Thin, Thick
+3. Base : - Thin, Thick

 ##### 2. There can be 10 max number of orders a restaurant can handle at a time, otherwise show “Not taking any order for now”